fabian-sp/GGLasso/paper/paper.md

 - [Benchmarks](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_benchmarks.html#sphx-glr-auto-examples-plot-benchmarks-py) for SGL problems: our solver is competitive with `scikit-learn` and `regain`.
 The newly implemented block-wise solver is highly efficient for large sparse networks.

-- [Soil microbiome application](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_soil_example.html#sphx-glr-auto-examples-plot-soil-example-py): we demonstrate how latent variables can be used in order to reconstruct unobserved confounders of the independence network.
+- [Soil microbiome application](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_soil_example.html#sphx-glr-auto-examples-plot-soil-example-py): following [@Kurtz2019], we demonstrate how latent variables can be used in order to identify unobserved confounders of the independence networks.

 - [Nonconforming GGL](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_nonconforming_ggl.html#sphx-glr-auto-examples-plot-nonconforming-ggl-py): we illustrate how to use `GGLasso` for GGL problems with missing variables.